fourminute/General-Backuppy/README.md

 <b>Features</b>

-  * MD5SUM of existing files before overwriting(saves time).
+  * SHA512 checksum of existing files, overwriting if necessary.
+Also supports MD5SUM.
   * Easy-To-Use folder dialog boxes.
+  * File count progress.
-  * Automatically creates directories if they don't exist, filling in the gaps.
+  * Automatically creates directories if they don't exist, including sub-directory trees.
+  * Won't stop even if some files fail to copy.
 <br>
 <h2>Instructions For Use:</h2>
 <br>